agiliq/building-multi-tenant-applications-with-django/source/third-party-apps.rst

  And we are done.
 We can now access the tenant admins, create polls and view the tenant specific API endpoints.

+The code for this chapter is available at https://github.com/agiliq/building-multi-tenant-applications-with-django/tree/master/tenant-schemas-demo .